Charles Pinckney National Historic Site | PARK AT A GLANCE

 OPERATING HOURS

-Charles Pinckney National Historic Site is open Wednesdays through Sundays from 9 AM to 5 PM, except when closed on Thanksgiving, Christmas, and New Year’s Day.
-However, times can always change, so before making travel plans be sure to check the National Park Service’s Operating Hours and Seasons web page for the park.
+Charles Pinckney National Historic Site park grounds are open Wednesdays through Sundays from 9 AM to 5 PM, except when closed on Thanksgiving, Christmas, and New Year’s Day.
+The Visitor Center and Museum is only open seasonally (there is no reason to visit the park if the building is not open).
+Get the latest schedule on the National Park Service’s Basic Information web page for the park.

 FEES